NoxGamingQC/kiosk/setup.md

 ## Graphical environement

-Install LXDE

-- `sudo apt-get install xserver-xorg`
-- `sudo apt-get install xinit`
-- `sudo apt-get install lxde-core lxterminal lxappearance`
-- `sudo apt-get install lightdm`

 I highly recommend you to remove the screensaver here is how: `sudo apt-get purge xscreensaver`

 ## Install Chromium

-- `sudo apt-get install chromium`
+- `sudo apt-get install chromium-browser`

 ### The project